Careers360 Logo

 JEE Main 2026 JAN 22 Shift 2 Question paper

-The JEE Mains 2026 Jan 22 evening shift was slightly tougher than the morning shift with Physics being the toughest of all three.
-Maths was easy and chemistry was moderate and overall the paper was moderate.
-You can view the in depth information by download the JEE Mains 2026 January 22 Shift 2 Question Paper analysis.
+The JEE Mains 2026 Jan 22 evening shift was slightly tougher than the morning shift, with Physics being the toughest of all three.
+Maths was easy, chemistry was moderate, and overall, the paper was moderate.
+You can view the in-depth information by downloading the JEE Mains 2026 January 22 Shift 2 Question Paper analysis.

 SubjectDifficulty Level